mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 # Customizing Vizro dashboard CSS

-Vizro is opinionated about visual formatting, but it allows for some customization if you want to deviate from the default settings.
-While certain elements, such as the layout of the navigation and components, are fixed, you can customize background colors, fonts, and other styles via CSS overrides.
+Vizro is opinionated about visual formatting, and some elements, such as the layout of the navigation and components, are fixed.
+You can customize some settings such as background colors, fonts, and other styles via CSS overrides.

-To do so, you need to:
+To make customizations, you need to:

-1. Add a CSS file to your `assets` folder, refer to our user guide on [adding static assets](assets.md#how-to-add-static-assets).
+1. **Add a CSS file to your `assets` folder**.
+Refer to our user guide on [adding static assets](assets.md#how-to-add-static-assets).
-2. Identify the correct CSS selector for the component you want to style.
+2. **Identify the correct CSS selector** for the component you want to style.
-3. Add the desired changed properties to your CSS file.
+3. **Add the desired changed** to the properties to your CSS file.

 ## Introduction to CSS
-Customizations to the visual formatting of a Vizro dashboard is typically done using CSS.
+Customizations to the visual formatting of a Vizro dashboard are typically done using CSS.
 For a short introduction to CSS, we recommend reading this article: [Get Started with CSS in 5 Minutes](https://www.freecodecamp.org/news/get-started-with-css-in-5-minutes-e0804813fc3e/).

 For a more comprehensive tutorial, refer to the [W3Schools CSS tutorial](https://www.w3schools.com/css/default.asp).
 The entire tutorial is beneficial, but the section on [CSS selectors](https://www.w3schools.com/css/css_selectors.asp) will be particularly useful.

 In Vizro, the CSS file is read in as an external stylesheet.
 The most common way of applying any styling to Vizro is therefore through the use of CSS selectors:

 - **Element Selector**: Applies the style to all elements inside the Vizro app.